slmitc9/digihistory/pages/essay-02.md

 [^15]: Breiseth, Christopher.
 "The Frances Perkins I Knew." ensayo, Franklin D. Roosevelt American Heritage Center Museum, Worcester (1966).

 [^16]: Breiseth, Christopher.
 "The Frances Perkins I Knew." ensayo, Franklin D. Roosevelt American Heritage Center Museum, Worcester (1966).

+[^17]: Gilmore, Glenda Elizabeth, and Thomas J. Sugrue.
+These United States: A Nation in the Making: 1890 to the Present.
+WW Norton & Company, 2015.

+[^18]: Gilmore, Glenda Elizabeth, and Thomas J. Sugrue.
+These United States: A Nation in the Making: 1890 to the Present.
+WW Norton & Company, 2015.

+[^19]: Friedan, Betty.
+National Organization of Women, An Invitation to Join.
+September 1966.